epage56/BikeFrameDesign/README.md

 # BikeFrameDesign
-Independent research project at Duke University.
-Design of downhill mountain bike frame.
+Design of downhill mountain bike linkage.
+Using Multi-objective optimization.
-Need to fix yml env. does not have two packages. need to update